 WHAT IS THE MINNESOTA STATUTE OF LIMITATIONS FOR A CHILD?

-When it comes to children, the general rule for how long they have to sue is to apply the regular statute of limitations or allow the child until their 19th birthday, whichever is later.
+When it comes to children, the general rule for how long they have to sue is either six years (the regular statute of limitations) or until their 19th birthday, whichever is later.
 For example, in a case one of our lawyers had recently, the child was bitten by a dog at age 3, but they came to us when the child was 17.
 In that case the statute of limitations for the child’s injury case would normally be 6 years (i.e. until the child was 9 years old), but was extended by Minnesota law to the child’s 19th birthday.
-However, there are some situations where this extension does not apply, so we recommend you talk to a lawyer soon after the accident to discuss the specifics of your child’s case.
+However, there are some situations where this extension does not apply, so we recommend you talk to a lawyer soon after the accident to discuss the specifics of your child’s case and the time limit to start a lawsuit.

 WHEN IS THE BEST TIME TO SETTLE A CHILD’S CASE?